Jobs Guarantee Scheme (Research) Bill

 Overview

-This bill mandates the Secretary of State to conduct research into a potential "Jobs Guarantee Scheme."
-The scheme would provide guaranteed employment for young adults (18-24) and older individuals (25+) who have been receiving Jobseeker's Allowance for at least one or two years.
-The research findings will be reported to Parliament.
+This bill mandates the UK Secretary of State to conduct research into a potential "Jobs Guarantee Scheme."
+This scheme would provide guaranteed employment for young adults (18-24) and long-term unemployed individuals (25+) who have received Jobseeker's Allowance for a specified duration.
+The research findings will be reported to Parliament within six months.

 Description